-12.1 Customer claims related to injury to life, the body or health in accordance with §§ 651 c to f BGB resulting from deliberate or reckless actions by the Tour Organiser or a representative or a vicarious agent shall be time-barred after two years.
-This is also valid for claims for other losses resulting from deliberate or reckless actions by the Tour Organiser or a representative or a vicarious agent.
+12.1 Customer claims related to injury to life, the body or health in accordance with §§ 651 c to f BGB resulting from deliberate or reckless actions by the Tour Organizer or a representative or a vicarious agent shall be time-barred after two years.
+This is also valid for claims for other losses resulting from deliberate or reckless actions by the Tour Organizer or a representative or a vicarious agent.

 12.2 All other claims in accordance with §§ 651 c to f BGB are time-barred after one year.